mhannum72/mylunch/README.md

 todo
 ====

+* I can create a 'share-slideshow' mechanism (or page) where you can provide a list of email addresses, and the slideshow will be shared.
+EVEN BETTER, I can make sure that the link that each of them follow is unique, and then the user could KNOW whether that person has looked at the slideshow or not.
+  This might be an interesting page to add, actually: a 'has-viewed' page.
+  I'm not sure about this: some folks might be turned off by the idea that their friends know whether or not they saw something.
+Also, it's tricky: each user would have to get a unique id.

 * Some considerations:  at this point I have a very nice slideshow creator and viewer.
 The next step is to create a way for people to 'share-a-meal'.